What is the royal plane?

 Who uses the royal plane?

-The aircraft is used by everyone from high government officials such as the Prime Minister to the Queen.
+The aircraft is used by everyone from high government officials such as the Prime Minister to the King.
 Interestingly, heirs to the throne aren’t allowed in the same aircraft in case of a crash, leaving the UK without an heir to the throne.
 However, in previous years, some members of the royal family such as William and Kate have been spotted flying on commercial flights.
 The couple and their children were spotted on a Flybe plane to Aberdeen in 2019.

 What are the other aircraft used by the royal family?